-Long Term Pavement Performance (LTPP) data are the foundation for new pavement designs for years to come.
+Long-Term Pavement Performance (LTPP) data are the foundation for new pavement designs for years to come.
 As such, data collected at LTPP test sites need to be as accurate and complete as possible.
 For the collection of truck weight data, this requires direct calibration of weigh-inmotion (WIM) scales at LTPP test sites.
-The purpose of this TechBrief is to highlight the significance of scale calibration error on LTPP data, describe the drawbacks of auto-calibration techniques currently used by some States to offset calibration errors, and provide recommendations for implementing direct WIM scale calibration.
+The purpose of this TechBrief is to highlight the significance of scale-calibration error on LTPP data, to describe the drawbacks of auto-calibration techniques currently used by some States to offset calibration errors, and to provide recommendations for implementing direct WIM scale calibration.
+This TechBrief is based on preliminary work to develop a calibration/commodity study.

-Effects of Scale Calibration Error
+Effects of Scale-Calibration Error